JerseyK/Final-Project_Sunset/README.md

 ```

 Lastly, we then filtered out any firms that didn't have filings in both 2019 and 2022.
-This left us with 89 unique firms.
+We also noticed that there was no 2019 Compustat data for `gvkey = 25313`, so we dropped this firm.
+This left us with 88 unique firms.
 This is a number we would be able to use to check on our final merge.
 ```
 filtered = filtered_out_df.groupby('gvkey').filter(lambda x: x['fyear'].max() == 2022)
 ```